 FRAUENKIRCHE, ST. LORENZ & ST. SEBALDUS CHURCH

-One of the things I noticed about Nuremberg was how many beautiful churches there was within the walls of the Old Town.
+One of the things I noticed about Nuremberg, Germany was how many beautiful churches there was within the walls of the Old Town.
 Along Koenigstrasse I found no less than three stunning churches: Frauenkirche, St. Lorenz church and St. Sebaldus church.
 They were super beautiful, both inside and out.

 NUREMBERG HISTORIC AREA